Jessy Singh: International career

 Singh was called into the national squad in April 2015, for the 2015 Americas Twenty20 Championship the following month.
 He was one of only four American-born players in the team, the others being Akeem Dodson, Hammad Shahid, and Steven Taylor.
 However, at the tournament he featured in only one match, taking 0/15 opening the bowling with Muhammad Ghous.
 Singh was retained in the U.S. squad for the 2015 World Twenty20 Qualifier in Ireland and Scotland, and went on to make his Twenty20 debut in the opening match of the tournament against Nepal.

 In February 2019, he was named in the United States' Twenty20 International (T20I) squad for their series against the United Arab Emirates.
 The matches were the first T20I fixtures to be played by the United States cricket team.
-He made his T20I debut for the United States against the United Arab Emirates on 15 March 2019.
+He made his T20I debut for the United States against the United Arab Emirates on March 15, 2019.

 In April 2019, he was named in the United States cricket team's squad for the 2019 ICC World Cricket League Division Two tournament in Namibia.
 The United States finished in the top four places in the tournament, therefore gaining One Day International (ODI) status.
-Singh made his ODI debut for the United States on 27 April 2019, against Papua New Guinea, in the tournament's third-place playoff.
+Singh made his ODI debut for the United States on April 27, 2019, against Papua New Guinea, in the tournament's third-place playoff.

 In June 2019, he was named in a 30-man training squad for the United States cricket team, ahead of the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament in Bermuda.
 In August 2019, he was named in the final squad for the tournament.
 In November 2019, he was named in the United States' squad for the 2019–20 Regional Super50 tournament.

+In January 2026, he was named in USA's squad for the 2026 T20 World Cup.